tokio-rs/simulation/README.md

        }
    }

-   /// Start a server which will bind to the provided addr and repyl to clients. async fn server<E>(env: E, addr: net::SocketAddr) -> Result<(), io::Error>
+   /// Start a server which will bind to the provided addr and reply to clients. async fn server<E>(env: E, addr: net::SocketAddr) -> Result<(), io::Error>
    where
        E: Environment,